-- Click Enabled. - Enter a different name for each entry. - Enter your camera's local IP Address (e.g., 192.168.0.102 in the example in step 2 on page 28) in the Private IP field. - Select Both under Protocol Type (TCP and UDP) - If you are using the default camera port settings, enter 80 into the Public and Private Port section, click Apply. - Scheduling should be set to Always so that the camera images can be accessed at any time.
+- Click Enabled. - Enter a different name for each entry. - Enter your camera's local IP Address (e.g., 192.168.0.146 in the example in step 2 on page 29) in the Private IP field. - Select Both under Protocol Type (TCP and UDP) - If you are using the default camera port settings, enter 80 in to the Public and Private Port section, click Apply. - Scheduling should be set to Always so that the camera images can be accessed at any time.

-Repeat the above steps adding ports 5002 and 5003 to both the Public and Private Port sections.
-A check mark appearing before the entry name will indicate that the ports are enabled.
+Repeat the above steps adding ports 5001, 5002 and 5003 to both the Public and Private Port sections.
+A check mark appearing before the camera name will indicate that the ports are enabled.